-- A66.
-The firm's policies or procedures may specifically prohibit the use of certain IT applications or features of IT applications (e.g., software that has not yet been specifically approved for use by the firm).
-Alternatively, the firm's policies or procedures may require the engagement team to take certain actions before using an IT application that is not firm-approved to determine it is appropriate for use, for example by requiring: - The engagement team to have appropriate competence and capabilities to use the IT application. - Testing the operation and security of the IT application. - Specific documentation to be included in the audit file. - A67.
+- The engagement team to have appropriate competence and capabilities to use the IT application. - Testing the operation and security of the IT application. - Specific documentation to be included in the audit file. - A68.
 The engagement partner may exercise professional judgement in considering whether the use of an IT application on the audit engagement is appropriate in the context of the engagement, and if so, how the IT application is to be used.
 Factors that may be considered in determining whether a particular IT application, that has not been specifically approved for use by the firm, is appropriate for use in the audit engagement include whether: - Use and security of the IT application complies with the firm's policies or procedures. - The IT application operates as intended. - Personnel have the competence and capabilities required to use the IT application.